AlexBaldman/Meme-Me-Man/Readme.md

 <br>

-### Post-MVP
+### Post-MVP Possibilities

 - _Lots of Post-MVP ideas for potentially different versions via different stylings, adding of further face elements with more interaction and functionality, alternate characters, etc..._
 - _Could take user input to use different APIs to display other stuff in the mouth - cartoons, gifs, etc.._
 - _Could use project as a dojo of sorts down the road to practice different things.
 For example, various ways of styling, manipulating locations of different parts of the face with CSS, add animations, etc..
-Could also plug different API's with differing functionality into the app to work with displaying different types things returned by the API - i.e. videos, gifs, weather forecasts, what have you.._
+Could also plug different APIs with differing functionality into the app to work with displaying different types things returned by the API - i.e. videos, gifs, weather forecasts, what have you.._
 - _Could use router via nav bar to add various faces that it could change to._
 - _Could make a female-styled version, Meme-Me-Ma'am... etc._